 In 2020, millennials became the largest generation, outnumbering baby boomers, and they’ve been the largest generation in the U.S. workforce since 2016.
 Ages 25 to 40, millennials are no longer just entering the workforce — most are established in their careers.

-The surety industry is relying on millennials to take the baton from an aging workforce that soon will retire.
+The surety industry relies on millennials to take the baton from an aging workforce that will soon retire.
 If you are in a leadership position at a surety company, what should you do to prepare for this demographic shift?

-Diane Marino, Surety Solutions Expert, Tinubu, whose career in insurance spans over two decades, has some ideas on how millennials can move forward with careers in surety, and how established leaders in surety can attract and lead younger generations.
+Our Surety Solutions Expert has some ideas on how millennials can move forward with careers in Surety and how established leaders in Surety can attract and lead younger generations.

-While surety can be a traditional industry, now is a good time to focus on promoting new technology and generating interest to attract and retain younger workers.
-Marino says that those nearing retirement age may want to consider taking an interest in technology themselves, and “have an open mind — make sure they are prepared for each generation, not just the millennial generation.”
-As public events are now possible again, try to ensure a varied mix of people to attend industry events and discuss what’s occurring between companies.
+While surety can be a traditional industry, now is a good time to promote new technology and generate interest to attract and retain younger workers.
+Our surety solution expert says that those nearing retirement age may want to consider taking an interest in technology and “have an open mind — make sure they are prepared for each generation, not just the millennial generation.”
+As public events are now possible again, try to ensure a varied mix of people attend industry events and discuss what’s occurring between companies.

 Remember, too, that an even younger generation is beginning to graduate from college and search for careers.
-Programs for surety careers that recruit directly out of college may be one way to encourage young people to seek a career in surety.
+Programs for surety careers that recruit directly from college may encourage young people to seek employment in Surety.

-Younger people in the surety industry are asking for change and “a more adaptable approach to the underwriting process,” says Marino — including more automation and cloud-based services.
+Younger people in the surety industry ask for change and “a more adaptable approach to the underwriting process,” — including more automation and cloud-based services.